rcpch/digital-growth-charts-server/docs/integration/faqs-for-integrators.md

 **A**: Technically yes.
 However there are several important considerations which we believe would more than negate any saving made.

 We have open sourced the API in order to align with our policy on transparency and clinical safety, however we advise that you do not self host it.
+Only the version deployed and managed by the RCPCH team is warranted to be correct.

 !!! danger "Clinical Safety Risk"
     **WE STRONGLY RECOMMEND NOT TO SELF HOST THE SERVER FOR PRODUCTION/CLINICAL/LIVE USE.**